Wednesday, February 25, 2009

 Me: No. Mind if I go for a bit?

 Dad: That's fine.
-Your mother and I wanted to head into town for some supplies.
 Can you be back in two hours?

 Dad: Go ahead.

 Then I had to pitch it to my sisters.
 Lilu was almost thirteen (tricky).
-Jaime Lynn, almost eight (if you'll pardon the pun, like shooting fish in a barrel).
+Jaime Lynn, almost eight (Like shooting fish in a barrel).

 Me: (to Lilu) Wanna?